Data Foundation

 Background

 Data security and compliance are no longer optional considerations — they are foundational requirements for every enterprise data initiative.
-Across the GCC, regulatory frameworks are maturing rapidly: Saudi Arabia's Personal Data Protection Law (PDPL) and NDMO Data Management and Personal Data Protection Standards, Qatar's Personal Data Privacy Protection Law (PDPPL) and the QDKC data management framework, Oman's Personal Data Protection Law and MTCIT National Data Governance Framework, the UAE Federal PDPL (Federal Decree-Law No. 45 of 2021) alongside the DIFC and ADGM free-zone regimes, and Bahrain's Personal Data Protection Law all impose specific obligations on how organisations collect, store, process, and transfer personal and sensitive data.
+Across the GCC, regulatory frameworks are maturing rapidly: Saudi Arabia's Personal Data Protection Law (PDPL) and NDMO Data Management and Personal Data Protection Standards, Qatar's Personal Data Privacy Protection Law (PDPPL) and the QDKC data management framework, Oman's Personal Data Protection Law and MTCIT National Data Governance Framework, the UAE Federal PDPL (Federal Decree-Law No. 45 of 2021) alongside the DIFC and ADGM free-zone regimes, and Bahrain's Personal Data Protection Law all impose specific obligations on how organizations collect, store, process, and transfer personal and sensitive data.

 Use cases